hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-1.md

 - C. Create a new service account with BigQuery access and execute your script with that user.
 83%/tartar
 - https://cloud.google.com/iam/docs/service-account-overview
-- **A service account** is a special kind of account typically used by **an application** or compute workload, such as a Compute Engine instance, rather than a person.
+- **A service account** is a special kind of account typically used by **an application** or compute workload, such as a Compute Engine instance, rather than a person.z
-- Applications use service accounts to make authorized API calls
+- A service account is an account that belongs to your application instead of to an individual end user.
+This provides an identity for carrying out server-to-server interactions in a project without supplying user credentials.
+(IAM.pdf)
+- For example, if you write an application that interacts with Google Cloud Storage, it must first authenticate to either the Google Cloud Storage XML API or JSON API.
+(IAM.pdf)

 <hr />